Walking excavator: Development

 Despite the advantages of the design, it has not yet been widely used for a number of reasons, including the relatively small gain in mobility; the fact that most excavation is done in urban areas; and the high cost, both of the electro-hydraulic controls and of maintenance.

 Today, only spider excavators and some forest harvesters, such as the Ecolog forest harvester or the TimberPro tilt cab, are designed to move and work in mountains.
 In 2007, Kaiser AG, Schaanwald, Liechtenstein, realized a turnover of nearly 60 million Swiss francs.

 In 2013, Menzi Muck AG had a turnover of 56.93 million Swiss francs.

 In 2014, Kaiser AG had a turnover of 70 million Swiss francs.

 Menzi Muck AG, the walking excavator manufacturer, in collaboration with ETH Zurich, have demonstrated such remotely operated excavator at Bauma Fair 2019.

+In January 2026, the United Kingdom rail regulatory authority granted engineering acceptance for the first Menzi Muck 545X RRV edition in the UK.
+The machine was primarily built for vegetation management company Arbor Division Ltd which commissioned Excav8 and King Rail to design and develop the rail-compliant variant.

 Big Brutus was a tracked walking power shovel built in 1962 that weighed 9300000 lb + 1700000 lb ballast when operational and could go 0.22 mph (19 ft/min) (5.8m/min) on prepared level ground.

 Big Muskie was built in 1969 as the world's largest ever dragline excavator, being 487 ft in length, weighing 13500 ST, and hoisting a 220 cuyd bucket that could move 325 ST of material at a pass.
 Its top speed was 0.1 mph.